xiaoyuxz/xiaoyuxz.github.io/index.md

 Previously, I received a BA in Translation Studies (2022) and an MA in Digital Humanities (2024).
 During my graduate studies, I was involved in the [TINTIN Project](https://www.visuallanguagelab.com/tintin)("Visual narratives as a window into language and cognition", ERC StG), where I worked on sentiment analysis for global comics.

 Collaborations, feedback, or chats are all welcome.
-Feel free to reach out!
+Feel free to email me!

 ## News